iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/API-Management-in-Azure-cheatsheet.md

 # API Management in Azure

-API Management helps organizations publish APIs to external, partner
+API Management helps organizations publish APIs to external.

 ## components:

-- API gateway
+- **API gateway**

   - Accepts API calls and routes them to your backend(s).
   - Verifies API keys, JWT tokens, certificates, and other credentials.